jasonbuechler/software-hax-etc/updating-plex-freeNAS.md

 5. create a shortcut named "Plex_Media_Server" that points to "Plex Media Server"
 6. restart the jail (or just the service)

+Although everything above (except restarting) can be accomplished on a Windows machine using 7zip and WinSCP, it's plenty easy to do exclusively via command line, if that's your cup of tea.
+Note: these aren't suppose to match up exactly with the above.
+And they don't.

 Steps for command-line:
 1. get WHATEVER.tar.bz2 into the jail filesystem "somehow" (e.g. wget/scp/etc)
 2. `cd <yourPool>/iocage/jails/<plexJail>/root/usr/local/share`